 The Criterion is owned by the same group that made the Wormy Dog Saloon a household name around the state.
 Originally a Stillwater club, the Wormy Dog in Bricktown hosts top regional talent just about every weekend.
 Oklahoma City is only a few hours north of Austin, so the roots, Americana, bluegrass and Red Dirt artists who make Austin such a musical mecca, make the trip up Interstate 35 regularly to play the Wormy Dog.
 One of the side benefits of the venue is that it’s a dance club, as well, so feel free to two-step your way through the shows.

 The Academy of Contemporary Music at the University of Central Oklahoma (ACM@UCO), located at 25 S. Oklahoma Ave., is an entrepreneurial two-year and four-year college degree program of UCO, located in downtown Oklahoma City.
 Its live music venue, ACM Performance Lab, is a couple blocks down the street at 329 E. Sheridan Ave.
 The 500-capacity venue hosts local, regional and national touring acts, ACM@UCO classes, student band practice and the performances from the ACM@UCO Alive! bands.
-Tickets to its Metro Music Series shows are free to about $25, making this one of the best deals in Oklahoma City.
 As it is contemporary in focus, the artists tend to be across genres, so it’s possible to see jazz, rock, hip-hip, Americana, pop and just about any other style you can imagine.

-Finally, for the serious music fan, the Blue Door is Oklahoma City’s best venue for listeners — no crowd noise, cigarette smoke or nonsense allowed at Blue Door.
+For the serious music fan, the Blue Door is one of Oklahoma City’s best venue for listeners.
 There are shows nearly every week, and the list of bands and musicians features some of the best local, regional and national acts, especially in the genres of Americana, folk, roots and new grass.
 Since it doesn’t sell alcohol or food on the premises, you are free to bring your favorite bottle of wine or an ice chest full of beer to enjoy during the show.